 Did anything change on your end?
 Did you add a new computer or change your browser?
 Do you use any parental control software to limit or filter your student’s internet access?
 We’re finding that sometimes parents change the security settings without adding Play With Education as a “safe” spot.

 If you have individual parents who want to buy the course on their own to watch in their homes, they can purchase the videos directly from us.
 WriteShop I and II are separate courses.
 Each account never expires and costs $100 (a total of $200 for both years).

 They might choose this option is that it is a family account.
 So, they can continue to use it forever.
 This is beneficial if the current student wants to review the videos in a couple of years.
 Plus, if the student has siblings or younger children, the parents can use the same videos with them, too.

-If you want to use them in the classroom, we have two options.
+If you want to show them in the classroom or via Zoom, we have two options.

 Option One: Watch the videos together in a classroom:

 # 1-20 students = $100 for one year